tracypholmes/terraform-k8s-demo/README.md

 1. Installs any required providers.
 2. Creates the local state directory or connects to the remote state store.

-In the **Editor** tab, review the `/root/terraform/provider.tf` file and examine the provider configuration.
+Review the `provider.tf` file and examine the provider configuration.
 The Kubernetes provider configuration includes version and authentication parameters.

-In the **Terraform** tab, check that you are in the `/root/terraform` folder.
+In the terminal, check that you are in the `/root/terraform` folder.

 `$ pwd
 /root/terraform`